-Once these parents are following you on social media, they can start to build trust and interest in your school and become online ambassadors as well.
+Once these parents are following you on social media, they can start to build trust and interest in the school and be your online ambassadors as well.

 Remember the days when every television commercial invited you to Like a Facebook Page for a special offer?
 Well nowadays, how often do we consciously Follow a social media profile, if we are not asked to do so?

 There are many schools that forget to ask this question or even list all of their social media profiles on their website (YouTube is often forgotten).
 Now is the time to start making it a habit to invite people to Follow your school on social media.